viliger2/RoR2_EnemiesReturns/Thunderstore/README.md

 * Majority of sounds come from RoR and RoRR
 </details>

-* Special thanks for Moffein and /vm/ for telling me to fix my (viliger's) shit.
+* Special thanks to Moffein and /vm/ for telling me to fix my (viliger's) shit.